Scientific visualization with Paraview

 When we have to window for rendering the data, we can click right position of mouse and link the view, to let two windows have the same view.

-If our data only has the scalar field but we want to try some vector field visualization techniques, the simple way is to use the gradient filter, then we have an vector field to play with.
+If our data only has the scalar field but we want to try some vector field visualization techniques, the simple way is to use the gradient filter (compute the change of the scalar value through each directions), then we have an vector field to play with.

 One online tutorial at olcf about paraview